SharePoint/sp-dev-docs/docs/features/embed-pages-to-teams.md

 ![teams-pp-policies](../images/teams-app-policies.png)

-See more information on these options from the office Microsoft Teams documentation.
+See more information on these options from the following Microsoft Teams documentation.

 - [Manage app setup policies in Microsoft Teams](https://docs.microsoft.com/microsoftteams/teams-app-setup-policies)